w3f/Grants-Program/applications/WatchDog.md

 ## Problem
 The Web3 Foundation Grants Program oversees hundreds of innovative projects within the Polkadot ecosystem, driving its growth and development.
 However, tracking the progress of these grants remains challenging, as updates are often scattered across GitHub repositories, pull requests, and issues, making it difficult to evaluate milestone completion, detect delays, or assess overall project health.
 This fragmentation increases the workload for reviewers who must spend hours manually cross-referencing GitHub activity across multiple repositories, correlating commits to milestone deliverables, and identifying stalled projects.
-There are risks of overlooking early indicators of project stagnation, while also reducing transparency for the community.
+There are risks of overlooking early indicators of project stagnation.
 Without an automated tracking system, the Web3 Foundation faces significant challenges in maximizing the impact and success of its grant funding.

 ##  Proposed Solution
 WatchDog is a lightweight, GitHub-integrated, web-based monitoring platform that aggregates W3F grant progress and activities into a real-time, user-friendly dashboard.
 It automates milestone tracking, visualizes project activity, and flags risks (e.g., inactivity or delays) using basic ML.
 Designed to complement W3F’s existing workflows, WatchDog reduces reviewer workload, enhances grantee accountability, and provides the community with transparent insights into funded projects, along with enhancements, like on-chain milestone attestations, to further strengthen trust.